sirdeniz/impulse/team.md

 # Meet the designer Team behind!

-Our project is made possible by a diverse group of students working on analog, digital, and system design.
+Our project is made possible by a diverse group of students working on analog, digital and system design.

 <!-- Grill -->
 <p align="center">